comp-strat/web_scraping/README.md

 # Web-Scraping with Scrapy and multiprocessing
 This repo provides a fast, scalable web-crawling pipeline that uses Python Scrapy spiders to collect and parse text, images, and files (with .pdf, .doc, and .docx extensions) into a MongoDB database.
-Our spiders use BeautifulSoup and textract (for file text extraction).
-They also use scrapy's LinkExtractor to recursively gather website links (to a given depth)--meaning that they crawl not just the a given input URL, but also those links it finds that start with that.
-For instance, if you feed it `site.com`, it will scrape `site.com/page`-- but not 'yelp.com' or other places outside the given root domain.

-This repo uses Docker to split a list of input URLs into 100-line chunks, then runs each chunk in parallel using Python's multiprocessing package.
+It uses Docker to split a list of input URLs into 100-line chunks, then runs each chunk in parallel using Python's multiprocessing package.
 It's a faster and more advanced application of the code in [these more beginner-friendly scraping applications](https://github.com/jhaber-zz/web_scraping).
 That repo also has lots of utilities, intro scripts, and other spider code to explore.

 The core web scraping script is `schools/schools/spiders/scrapy_vanilla.py` and the main settings are in `schools/schools/settings.py`.
 See below for usage notes and running instructions.

 ## Usage notes
+Our spiders use scrapy's LinkExtractor to recursively gather website links (to a given depth)--meaning that they crawl not just the a given input URL, but also those links it finds that start with that.
+For instance, if you feed it `site.com`, it will scrape `site.com/page`-- but not 'yelp.com' or other places outside the given root domain.
+Our spiders also use BeautifulSoup and textract (for file text extraction).

 The default setup loads URLs to scrape from `schools/schools/spiders/test_urls.tsv`.
 The simplest way to feed the spider new URLs is by updating this file.
 However, it's simple to redirect the spider to a new file--like the full URL lists of 6K+ charter schools from 2019 (in `schools/schools/spiders/charter_schools_URLs_2019.tsv`) or 100K public schools from 2021 (in `schools/schools/spiders/public_schools_URLs_2021.tsv`).

 You'll get best results if you deploy the spider from within a scrapy project, like in our `schools/` folder.
 We've fine-tuned the `items.py`, `middlewares.py`, `settings.py`, and `pipelines.py` configurations (all under `schools/schools/`), and `scrapy_vanilla.py` draws on these.